Monday, January 18, 2010

 Ronald Reagan and His Mother's Bible

 One of Nelle Reagan’s favorite passages became one of Ronald Reagan’s favorites as well.
-She remarked that it was an excellent passage for healing of a nation.
-Ronald Reagan believed the principle would hold true for the United States as well.
-Reagan’s commitment to the Bible’s teaching on this, which was instilled in him because of his mother, was so firm that he had the passage from his mother’s Bible opened to the very passage she had made this personal note in.
-He reportedly took the oath of Office with her Bible open to this passage which reads:
+She remarked that it was an excellent passage for the healing of a nation.
+Ronald Reagan believed the principle would hold true for the United States.
+Reagan’s commitment to the Bible’s teaching on this was instilled in him by his mother.
+So firm was Reagan's conviction, he had the passage from his mother’s Bible opened to the very passage she had made this personal note in.
+He reportedly took the oath of office with her Bible open to this passage (both in 1981 and 1985) which reads:

 If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.
-(2 Chronicles 7:14, King James Version)
+(2 Chronicles 7:14 KJV)

 As with the Israelite nation in the Bible, political and religious restorations often went hand in hand.
 When one reads the book of Judges, one discovers a pattern in the Nation of Israel—a pattern Joshua had warned them about as he prepared to die (Joshua 24:20).
 When the nation became stronger they forgot God so He would allow calamity to come upon them.
 Then they repented and cried out to God for deliverance.
 God would then send a judge to deliver them from calamity.
 Once the threat was gone, the Israelites went back to forgetting God again.
 The cycle repeats often, hence the name of the book of Judges, c f., Judges 2:17.